How to get a Distressed Look on old Hamper

 Hamper in Distress!
 Distressed finish that is.
-I was intrigued by this little faux looking cabinet I found several weeks ago at my local Goodwill.
-I knew right away what it need.
-One coat of CeCe Caldwell’s Smokey Mountain Blue and some new knobs.
+I was intrigued by this little faux-looking cabinet I found several weeks ago at my local Goodwill.
+I knew right away what it needed.
+One coat of DIY Paint in Skeleton Key!

 On first look, it was disguised as a little cabinet.
 Upon closer inspection, I realized it was a nifty little hamper!
-(The before picture went AWOL on moi).
+(The before picture went AWOL on me.

 My little hamper really needed just a quick fix.
-One coat of Smokey Mountain.
+One coat of Skeleton Key.
 When this dried, I did a light sand with 320 on the top.
 To make the distressing less distressing I opted for a wet distress method.
 I simply used a damp rag and wiped the paint off where I wanted a distressed, weathered look.
-There is no acrylic or latex, just Chalk and 2 kinds of clay in CeCe Caldwell’s paints.
-This makes it the ideal paint to manipulate with just water!
+There is no acrylic or latex, just nine ingredients, with the base being made from Clay in DIY Paint.

-When the hamper had dried for 24 hours, I wanted to protect that finish with a hard wearing finish.
-I chose CeCe Caldwell’s Endurance (check my video here).
-Now the hamper can get all the wipe downs it may need and it will not get further distressed.
+When the hamper had dried for 24 hours, I wanted to protect that finish with a hard-wearing finish.
+I chose DIY Paint Big Top. (check my video here).
+Now the hamper can get all the wipe-downs it may need and it will not get further distressed.
 Don’t you think it was distressed enough?
 Time to let it be.